The Odeon of Herod Atticus: A Masterpiece of Roman Architecture

 The Odeon of Herod Atticus Today: A Living Place of Culture

-Every summer, the theater’s marble steps fill up with spectators from all over the world to attend performances of opera, ballet and classical music.
+The Odeon is not just an archaeological site.
+It is a living theater that plays a central role in the culture of Athens.
+Every summer, the marble steps are filled with spectators from all over the world.
+They attend performances of opera, ballet and classical music.

 The historical significance of the Odeon in the Roman Empire

-By building this theater in Athens, Herod Atticus not only honored his late wife, but also strengthened the cultural ties between Rome and Greece.
+The Odeon of Herod Atticus illustrates how the Roman Empire integrated and valorized local traditions.
+By building this theater in Athens, Herod Atticus honored his late wife while strengthening cultural ties between Rome and Greece.

 A Symbol of Athens' Cultural Resilience

-Despite periods of decline and neglect, this monument has survived and been restored to become a symbol of Athens’ cultural continuity.
+The Odeon of Herod Atticus embodies the resilience of Athenian culture through the centuries.
+Despite periods of decline and neglect, this monument has survived.
+Its restoration has made it a symbol of Athens’ cultural continuity.

 The Magic of the Odeon by Night